camunda/camunda-docs-manual/content/user-guide/process-engine/batch-operations.md

 Historic process and decision instances can be part of a hierarchy.
 To set the same removal time for all instances within a hierarchy, the method `.hierarchical()` needs to be called.
+Setting removal time to running process instances would delete data from historic tables (i.e. tables starting from ACT_HI_), but not from runtime tables (i.e. tables starting from ACT_RU_).

 ### Historic Process Instances